dannguy1/syslog-listener/INSTALLATION.md

    **Issue**: `Failed at step EXEC spawning /path/to/python: No such file or directory` **Solution**: The wrapper script ensures proper virtual environment activation.
 Check if the wrapper script exists and is executable.

+   **Issue**: `ModuleNotFoundError: No module named 'dateutil'` **Solution**: Ensure `python-dateutil` is in requirements.txt and run `sudo syslog-listener-update` to install missing dependencies.

    **Issue**: `ModuleNotFoundError: No module named 'config'` **Solution**: Ensure the `src/__init__.py` file exists and the imports in `main.py` use relative imports (e.g., `from .config import Config`).

    **Issue**: `Permission denied` errors
-   **Solution**: The service user needs access to the application directory.
+   **Solution**: The service user needs access to the installation directory.
 The installer sets proper permissions.

    **Issue**: Port 514 already in use
    **Solution**: Check what's using the port: `sudo netstat -tulpn | grep :514`